NickyMateev/IS-Introduction-to-Programming/Week02/README.md

 }
 ```

-This will definetely work and is acceptable code, but a better practice is to declare and initialize(give value to) variables all at once:
+This will definitely work and is acceptable code, but a better practice is to declare and initialize(give value to) variables all at once:
 ```c++
 #include <iostream>
 using namespace std;